zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 ### Containerized testing environment

-Here we will pre-spawn a pod with a container that will allow us to run PerfTest in the [_next_ step](#simulate-broker-usage):
+Here we spawn a pod with one container which will allow us to run PerfTest in the [_next_ step](#simulate-broker-usage):

 Run: